How To Make Small Business Wellness Programs Work In 2022

 A third option is to use an insurance broker to help with wellness.
 The brokerage might have an in-house wellness specialist that comes by and helps with a biometric screening and a health fair or a health risk appraisal.
 Unfortunately, these aren’t always available to small businesses, and there is no evidence that they work.

-A big problem with HRAs at small businesses is that aggregate data may not be available to view because the pool of employees may be too small to protect individual health information.
+A big problem with health risk appraisals (HRAs) at small businesses is that aggregate data may not be available to view because the pool of employees may be too small to protect individual health information.
 This then eliminates one of the more effective tools in strategic program planning.

 The final option is to hire a wellness vendor.
 A business that wants a successful wellness program needs someone who has direct ownership of the program and has the time to do what needs to be done.